 What are the causes of the discrepancies between your bank statement and general ledger?

-One common reason is making math errors.
-Humans are prone to making mistakes so it could be that you made a mistake when recording a transaction in your books.
+- Math Errors - Humans are prone to making mistakes so it could be that you made a mistake when recording a transaction in your books.
 These mistakes can be as simple as transposing two figures or more severe issues like omitting a sale.

-Another likely cause for the discrepancy could be an outstanding check.
-You might have a check that did not get cleared until after the date your closing statement is prepared.
+- Outstanding Check - You might have a check that did not get cleared until after the date your closing statement is prepared.
 Suppose you’ve paid one of your suppliers $105 at the beginning of the month.
 But for some reason, the vendor fails to cash the check by the end of the month.
 In your ledger, you'll have a record of the debit amount, but this will not be reflected in your bank statement.

 Ideally, the closing balance in your bank statement should correspond to the one in your company ledger.
 If not, you should be in a position to explain the reason for the resulting variations.